Joel Kinnaman

 Charles Joel Nordström Kinnaman (/sv/; born 25 November 1979) is a Swedish-American actor.
 He first gained recognition for his roles in the 2010 Swedish film Easy Money and the Johan Falk crime series.
 Kinnaman is known internationally for his television roles as Detective Stephen Holder in AMC's The Killing, Takeshi Kovacs in the first season of Altered Carbon, and Governor Will Conway in the American version of House of Cards.
 He has also played Alex Murphy in the 2014 RoboCop remake, and Rick Flag in the DC Comics superhero films Suicide Squad (2016) and The Suicide Squad (2021).
-Since 2019, he has starred as NASA astronaut Ed Baldwin in the Apple TV+ science fiction drama series For All Mankind.
+From 2019 to 2026, he starred as NASA astronaut Ed Baldwin in the Apple TV+ science fiction drama series For All Mankind.

 Early life

-Charles Joel Nordström Kinnaman was born and raised in Stockholm, Sweden.
-His mother, Bitte (Nordström), a therapist, is a Swedish citizen.
+Kinnaman was born and raised in Stockholm, Sweden.
+His mother, Bitte, a therapist, is a Swedish citizen.
 His father, Steve Kinnaman (originally David Kinnaman), is an American who was drafted during the Vietnam War and deserted the military from his base in Bangkok.
 Kinnaman is a dual citizen of Sweden and the United States.
-His father, whose family was from the American Midwest, is of Irish and Scottish descent; whereas his maternal grandmother is of Ukrainian Jewish descent.
+His father, whose family was from the American Midwest, is of Irish and Scottish descent; his maternal grandmother is of Ukrainian Jewish descent.

 He has five sisters, one of whom is actress Melinda Kinnaman (paternal half-sister).
 During his childhood, Kinnaman learned two languages as he "spoke English with my dad and Swedish with my mom".
 He grew up with fellow actors Alexander Skarsgård and Noomi Rapace, and spent a year in Del Valle, Texas, as a high school exchange student.
 After graduating from high school, he decided to travel around the world.
 To finance the trips, he worked in various jobs — as a beer factory line worker and roof-sweeper in Norway, and as a bar manager in the French Alps.
 He then traveled for four to five months at a time over a period of two years in Southeast Asia and South America, the latter with fellow Scandinavian actor David Dencik.